The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 pageDocument.querySelector(`input[name="javax.faces.ViewState"]`).value;
 ```

 These constraints are unfortunately also the reason why the extension can't skip any steps of the registration process.
 The first ViewState isn't valid until the register button exists and the second ViewState is dependant on the first request.
-This results in the following registration process:
+This forces us into the previously mentioned registration process:

 - Refresh the page until the registration opens (the register button exists)
 - Extract the ViewState and use it to send the first request